 Air Canada’s special livery Airbus A220

 Air Canada has just taken delivery of a brand new Airbus A220-300 that’s quite special.
 The A220 is the sharpest looking narrow body plane to begin with, and I think it looks especially sharp in Air Canada’s standard new livery, thanks to the A350-style cockpit finishes.

-Well, Air Canada’s newest A220 (with the registration code C-GNBN) will be commemorating Trans-Canada Air Lines, the predecessor to Air Canada.
+Well, Air Canada’s newest A220 (with the registration code C-GNBN) commemorates Trans-Canada Air Lines, the predecessor to Air Canada.
 Seriously, how cool-looking is this plane?!

 For those of you who don’t know the history, Trans-Canada Air Lines was founded in 1937, and in 1965 it was renamed Air Canada.
 So this isn’t even the case of commemorating a takeover, or anything, but rather just a rebranding.

-This isn’t the first time Air Canada painted a plane in the Trans-Canada Air Lines retro livery. the airline had painted an Airbus A319 (with the registration code C-FZUH) in the livery back in 1997, to celebrate its 60th anniversary.
+This isn’t the first time Air Canada painted a plane in the Trans-Canada Air Lines retro livery.
+The airline had painted an Airbus A319 (with the registration code C-FZUH) in the livery back in 1997, to celebrate its 60th anniversary.
 That plane was finally retired in January 2021 after 24 years of service, so it’s cool that just a couple of months later a new plane is emerging in this livery.

 Photo credit: NEKskier

 For context, since the Trans-Canada Air Lines brand ceased to exist over 55 years ago, below is what a DC-8 looked like at the airline back in 1964, shortly before the rebranding.

 I’m not sure if it comes down to picture quality so many years ago or what, but the livery does look a bit different, and specifically the base paint coat seems to be white rather than silver.
 Frankly the modern interpretation looks much sharper, in my opinion.